quantum9Innovation/axiom/content/posts/pythagorean.md

 For the rest of this section we will assume $ A $ to be odd and $ B $ to be even.

 As pointed out in the first section, any Pythagorean triple $ (A, B, C) $ can be transformed onto the unit circle as the point $ (x, y) = (A/C, B/C) $ (primitive triples and their multiples are represented as the same point).
-What this means is that every possible Pythagorean triple corresponds to a unique rational point on the unit circle; if we find all the rational points on the unit circle, we've found all the Pythagorean triples.
+What this means is that every possible primitive Pythagorean triple corresponds to a unique rational point on the unit circle; if we find all the rational points on the unit circle, we've found all the Pythagorean triples.
 But we know how to do that!

 At this point, we could certainly use the rational parametrization of the unit circle we derived earlier to find all the Pythagorean triples.